Sea silk

-Sea silk is an extremely fine, rare, and valuable fabric that is made from the long silky filaments or byssus secreted by a gland in the foot of pen shells (in particular Pinna nobilis).
-The byssus is used by the clam to attach itself to the sea bed.
+Sea silk is an extremely rare fabric that is made from the long silky filaments, or byssus, secreted by a gland in the foot of pen shells (in particular Pinna nobilis).
+The byssus is used by the mussel to attach itself to the sea bed.
+It was previously produced in Sardinia and Taranto until the early 20th century and is still made at small scale by a few people in Sardinia.